w3c/wcag3/guidelines/groups/images-and-media/image-alternatives/alternative-text-editable.md

 :::tests
 <b>Procedure</b>
 For each image that has automatically generated text descriptions, check that:
-* the image's text description can be updated; and
+1. the image's text description can be updated; and
-* the image can be marked as decorative.
+2. the image can be marked as decorative.

 <b>Expected results</b>
-* #1a is true.
+* #1 is true, and
-* #1b is true,.
+* #2 is true,.
 :::